LambertLeong/LambertLeong.github.io/_posts/thoughts/2020-09-12-election-2020-twitter-trends.md

 </script>
 <br>

 In addition to political classification, we looked at some interesting tweet topics that had high volumes.
+The terms in the following table stemmed from very polarizing events and spurred many political related tweets.

 | Tweets Containing: 	|  Volume 	|
 |--------------------	|--------:	|